Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Traditional control methods have made significant advances toward real world robot locomotion \cite{dicarlo2018mpc,gehring2016practice,bellicoso2018dynamic}.
+Traditional control methods have made significant advances toward real world robot locomotion \cite{dicarlo2018mpc,bellicoso2018dynamic,kim2019highly,sombolestan2021adaptive}.
 Such methods typically rely on solving online optimization problems (MPC) using simplified dynamics models, which require significant domain knowledge, and may not generalize to new environments not explicitly considered during development (i.e. uneven slippery terrain).
 There is also considerable bias in the resulting motions due to the (for example) pre-determined foot swing trajectories, and use of Raibert heuristics \cite{raibert1986legged}, which are based on a linear inverted pendulum model, for foot placement planning.
 Such biases raise questions on optimality, with respect to speed and energy efficiency.

 By contrast, to make control policies more robust to external disturbances and new unseen environments, deep learning has emerged as an attractive and generalizable formulation.
-Deep reinforcement learning in particular has recently shown impressive results in learning control policies for quadrotors \cite{hwangbo2017quadrotor,molchanov2019quadrotor}, bipeds~\cite{xie2020cassie}, and quadrupeds~\cite{hwangbo2019anymal, lee2020anymal,tan2018minitaur,peng2020laikagoimitation,iscen2018policies,rahme2020dynamics}.
+Deep reinforcement learning in particular has recently shown impressive results in learning control policies for legged systems such as bipeds~\cite{xie2020cassie, siekmann2021sim, siekmann2021blind} and quadrupeds~\cite{hwangbo2019anymal, lee2020anymal,tan2018minitaur,peng2020laikagoimitation,iscen2018policies,rahme2020dynamics, ji2022concurrent}.
 Typically such methods train from scratch (i.e. use little or no prior information about the system) and rely on extensive simulation with randomized environment parameters before transferring to hardware.

-For legged robots, such methods have largely focused on learning policies directly in joint space through position control, or more recently, mapping outputs from higher level trajectory generators~\cite{iscen2018policies} to joint positions.
-Previous works have shown that for learning in joint space with quadrupeds similar to the one considered here, complex reward functions with many terms must be carefully crafted to learn successful policies.
-With trajectory generators, there are questions about optimality with respect to both speed and efficiency, as the resulting policies are biased by design choices.